Lower Monarch Canyon – Death Valley National Park

 Mile-by-Mile: Monarch Canyon Route

 0.0 Unmarked Trailhead (1,984ft.).
 The exact trailhead may vary; pull onto the shoulder of the road and don’t block traffic.
-Head west toward the biggest ravine in this part of the mountains.
-The terrain is over a gravelly alluvial fan; stay to the right (south) of some pinkish mounds.
-You may occasionally see evidence of an old road – the wear of many floods have mostly erased its existence.
-Be sure to look down on Death Valley, as the views are excellent of Badwater and surrounding mountains.
-The views of the Death Valley Buttes to the north are also worth seeing.
+Head west and a little south toward the biggest ravine in this part of the mountains.
+The terrain is over a gravelly alluvial fan; the walking is easier if you stay slightly right rather than too far north.
+Head for the right (south) end of some pinkish mounds.
+You may occasionally see evidence of an old road – the wear of many floods has mostly erased its existence.
+Be sure to look down on Death Valley, as the views are excellent of Badwater and the surrounding mountains.
+The views of the Death Valley Buttes to the north are also worth seeing, and Corkscrew Peak pokes its head up to dominate the northern sky.
 (36.714450°, -116.974831°)

 2.9 Canyon Narrows (2,514ft.).
 The canyon has been slowly narrowing for some time, but now the walls close in.
-Be ready for a few short scrambles, including a dryfall and a choke stone.
-The dryfall can be bypassed via ledges on the left side.
+Be ready for a few short scrambles, including two choke stones.
 The rocky walls have some interesting layering and swirls in this section.
 About mile 3.0, you’ll begin to see foliage from the water in the canyon.
-Depending on current flow, you may run into a 16ft. falls before the official waterfall.
+A small drop (10ft.) is below the official waterfall; this is easier to access than the higher, taller falls and has gourds growing near it.
+To get to the higher falls, backtrack downcanyon a short distance until you can climb up the south (right if coming upcanyon) side via a series of ledges which include a small Class 3 scramble.
+Keep walking upcanyon to where it seems to end at the waterfall.
 (36.719329°, -116.928430°)

 History & More